 - Complaints should be dealt with by the class teacher in the first instance

-- If you feel the Head of School has not satisfactorily dealt with the situation you should contact Executive Head Mrs Rachel Warwick or one of our Hub Councillors
+- If you feel the Senior Head of School has not satisfactorily dealt with the situation you should contact Executive Head, Mrs Rachel Warwick or our Hub Councillor, Mr Adrian Coad.

 Scheme of Publication

 St Stephen Churchtown Academy is committed to complying with and implementing the provisions of the Freedom of Information Act (2000) and related legislation.
 This provides a general entitlement to any person to be able to access information held by the schools, subject to exemptions and conditions laid down by law.

 This policy applies to all information held by schools regardless of how it was created or received.
 It applies irrespective of the media on which the information is stored and whether the information is recorded on paper or held electronically.
 The Act’s powers are fully retrospective and thus information is accessible no matter how old it may be.
 Similarly, information in draft form will also be accessible under the Act.